 Hopper decided to cross Hudson Street and stop by the park in Abingdon Square to watch the Village Madonnas and assorted nannies playing with the children under their care.
 His mother used to bring Hopper and his sisters to this park along with a portable typewriter.
 His mother was a relentless machine; her friends called her “the Shark” because she never relaxed, never stopped hunting.
-He could not remember any point in his childhood when she was not focused on writing her next best-selling novel or some project or, as she confessed, “anything to keep me distracted from the existential dread that I will bore myself to death.”
+He could not remember any point in his childhood when she was not focused on writing her next best-selling novel or some project or, as she confessed, “anything to keep me distracted from the dread that I will bore myself to death.”
 When he was a boy, Hopper did not know these things about his mother.
 All he remembered was playing with his sisters in the park while his mother sat on a nearby bench and tapped away on a typewriter in her lap.
 Even then, he was in charge of his sisters.
 That was his normal childhood.

 Hopper missed his own children.
 When they stayed with him, it felt like all the outside pressures disappeared.
 He could be in the moment because they needed him to be in the moment.
 “They could die if you allow yourself to be distracted,” Ingrid said the first time she brought Max and Alexis to his apartment for a weekend with their father.
 “I could easily spend five to 10 minutes just listing for you all the ways our sons could die from your inattention.”
 His parents, Olympia, Silver, Ingrid, his editor Lola, his students, his department chair, his dean, the president of the University of Chicago…everyone who could want something from him melted away in the presence of his children.
 Though he did not have a proclivity for dogs or cats, he loved children.

 Hopper arrived at the park and started counting the women standing and sitting attentively while children played no more than five strides away.
 Ten adults, he concluded, and 15 children.
 None of them were wearing masks.
 Hopper recognized four of the women; they had attended Stuyvesant High School with him.
 Dilly, Katey, Boody, and Maggy.
-Three of them had gone to his wedding.

 Years earlier, when he was home for Christmas while at college, Hopper had drunkenly made out with Katey in the hallway outside one of his parents’ parties.
 The next morning, while still hung over, he called Katey to apologize for any boorish or lecherous behavior he may have exhibited.
 “Oh, Hopper,” she replied.
 “You were a perfect gentleman.
 All lips, a little bit of tongue, no hands.
 Nothing even my strict, Korean parents would find objectionable.
 I can’t imagine you ever getting a girl to do something she didn’t want.”
 Hopper remembered being both relieved and insulted.
 On the wings of her parents’ discipline and standards, Katey had gone to Harvard (a different class than Ingrid) and now was a sociologist teaching undergraduates at NYU.
 She and Hopper sometimes crossed paths at academic conferences.
 Katey’s first book was scheduled to be published and she had asked Hopper to give her a blurb.
-He had not yet finished reading the book, which he liked, and seeing Katey in the park reminded him that the deadline for the blurb was in two days.
+He had not yet read the book, and seeing Katey in the park reminded him that the deadline for the blurb was in three days.